AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

     - 200 - exclude expensive regions
     - 100 - only least expensive (US Europe)
 - Cache Invalidation
+- Security
+    - Field level Encryption
+        - allows users to securely upload sensitive info to your web servers
+        - sensitive info is encrypted at the edge
+        - uses Asymmetric Keys
 -  vs Global Accelerator
     -  uses multiple sets of dynamically changing IP addresses while Global Accelerator will provide you a set of static IP addresses as a fixed entry point to your applications.
     -  pricing is mainly based on data transfer out and HTTP requests while Global Accelerator charges a fixed hourly fee and an incremental charge over your standard Data Transfer rates, also called a Data Transfer-Premium fee (DT-Premium).